Language secessionism: In Serbo-Croatian

 Serbo-Croatian, as a standardized form of the Shtokavian dialect, has a strong structural unity, according to the vast majority of linguists who specialize in Slavic languages.
-However, the language is spoken by populations that have strong, different, national consciousnesses: Bosniaks, Croats, Montenegrins, and Serbs.
+However, the language is spoken by populations that have strong, different, ethnic consciousnesses: Bosniaks, Croats, Montenegrins, and Serbs.

-Since the breakup of Yugoslavia in 1991, Serbo-Croatian has lost its unitary codification and its official unitary status.
-It is now divided into four official languages which follow separate codifications: Bosnian, Croatian, Montenegrin and Serbian.
+Since the breakup of Yugoslavia, Serbo-Croatian has lost its unitary codification and its official unitary status.
+It is now divided into four official languages which follow separate codifications: Bosnian, Croatian, Montenegrin, and Serbian.
 This process has been accused of being grounded on pseudoscientific claims fueled by political agendas.

 Indeed, linguists and sociolinguists have not ceased to speak of a common Serbo-Croatian.
 It is a pluricentric language being cultivated through four voluntarily diverging normative varieties, Croatian, Bosnian, Montenegrin and Serbian, which are sometimes considered Ausbau languages.
 However, Ausbau languages must have different dialect basis, whereas standardized Croatian, Bosnian, Montenegrin and Serbian have the same supradialect basis (Shtokavian with regional differences).

 The problems of the so-called Ausbau-languages in Heinz Kloss's terminology are similar, but by no means identical to the problems of variants.
 In Ausbau-languages we have pairs of standard languages built on the basis of different dialects [...].
 The difference between these paired Ausbau-languages and standard language variants lies in the fact that the variants have a nearly identical material (dialectal) basis and the difference is only in the development of the standardisation process, while paired standard languages have a more or less distinct dialect base.

 Kloss contrasts Ausbau languages not only with Abstand languages but also with polycentric standard languages, i.e. two variants of the same standard, such as Serbo-Croatian, Moldavian and Rumanian, and Portuguese in Brazil and Portugal.
 In contrast, pairs such as Czech and Slovak, Bulgarian and Macedonian, and Danish and Swedish, are instances of literary standards based on different dialects which, at a pre-literate stage, would have been regarded by linguists as dialects of the same language.

 On the contrary, the Serbo-Croatian kind of language secessionism is now a strongly consensual and institutional majority phenomenon.
 Still, this does not make it legitimate to say that such secessionism has led to "Ausbau languages" in the cases of Croatian, Bosnian, Montenegrin and Serbian, because such diversion has not taken place:

 The intercomprehension between these standards exceeds that between the standard variants of English, French, German, or Spanish.

 The four varieties - Bosnian, Croatian, Montenegrin, and Serbian - are all totally mutually comprehensible [...]
 What there is, is a common, polycentric standard language - just like, say, French, which has Belgian, Swiss, French, and Canadian variants but is definitely not four different languages. [...]
 Linguistic scientists are agreed that BCSM is essentially a single language with four different standard variants bearing different names.